 Sl.
-No. Course Code Title Of The Course Teaching Hours Per Week And Credits 1.
-F-1 ISB (III-IV) INTERNSHIP IN INSTITUTION BASED ON SPECIALISATION (TWO WEEKS) 2 XV/A/B/C (a) HISTORY, STATUS POLICIES AND ISSUES IN ELEMENTARY EDUCATION (new course) (b) HISTORY, STATUS POLICIES AND ISSUES IN SECONDARY EDUCATION (new course) (c) HISTORY, STATUS POLICIES AND ISSUES IN HIGHER EDUCATION (new course) 4 2.
-XVI THEME BASED SPECIALISATIONS (ANY ONE) 4

-A/B/C/D/E/F/G ADMINISTRATION OF EDUCATION IN INDIA (new course) TECHNOLOGY INNOVATION AND EDUCATION (new course) STATISTICAL TREATMENT OF MEASUREMENT DATA (new course) GUIDANCE AND COUNSELLING (Revised) DISTANCE EDUCATION (new course) CURRICULUM AND ITS IMPLEMENTATION IN INDIA (new course) GENDER IN EDUCATION-PSYCHO
+Course Code Title Of The Course Teaching Hours

+No. Per Week And

+Credits

+1. F-1 ISB (III-IV) INTERNSHIP IN INSTITUTION 2

+BASED ON SPECIALISATION (TWO WEEKS)

+XV/A/B/C (a) HISTORY, STATUS POLICIES AND 4

+ISSUES IN ELEMENTARY EDUCATION

+(new course)

+(b) HISTORY, STATUS POLICIES AND

+ISSUES IN SECONDARY EDUCATION

+(new course)

+(c) HISTORY, STATUS POLICIES AND

+ISSUES IN HIGHER EDUCATION (new

+course)

+2. XVI THEME BASED SPECIALISATIONS (ANY ONE) 4

+A /D/C/D/E/E/C ADMINISTRATION OF FRIIGATION RI

+A/B/C/D/E/F/G ADMINISTRATION OF EDUCATION IN

+INDIA (new course)

+TECHNOLOGY INNOVATION AND

+EDUCATION (new course)

+STATISTICAL TREATMENT OF

+MEASUREMENT DATA (new course)

+GUIDANCE AND COUNSELLING

+(Revised)

+• DISTANCE EDUCATION (new course)

+CURRICULUM AND ITS

+IMPLEMENTATION IN INDIA (new

+course)

+GENDER IN EDUCATION-PSYCHO

+SOCIAL PERSPECTIVES (new course)

 3. T-VI ACADEMIC WRITING (new course) 1

+3.

 4. INTERNSHIP IN INSTITUTION/S BASED ON 2

-SPECIALISATION
+'' SPECIALISATION

-5. INTERNSHIP IN TEACHER EDUCATION INSTITUTION 4
+5. INTERNSHIP IN TEACHER EDUCATION 4

+] .
+INSTITUTION

-6. DATA TABULATION, ANALYSIS AND REPORT WRITING 6
+6. DATA TABULATION, ANALYSIS AND 6

+0. REPORT WRITING U

 7. COMPREHENSIVE VIVA VOCE 4

+/.

 TOTAL CREDITS 23